manjunathdp/manjunathdp/README.md

 ### 🔭 **About Me**

-I'm a passionate **Web Developer** with strong expertise in **Java**.
-I completed my **BE in Computer Science and Engineering** at KLE Technical University in 2024.
-My focus is on building dynamic, responsive web applications and creating seamless user experiences with maintainable, efficient code.
+I'm a passionate **Web Developer** with strong expertise in **Java** and **AI/ML** technologies.
+I recently completed my **BE in Computer Science and Engineering** at KLE Technical University (2024).
+My work focuses on building dynamic, responsive web applications and solving real-world problems using advanced deep learning algorithms.

 ---